Joint Surgery Rehab

 June Cvelbar longed to pull up the bed covers and go back to sleep.
 It was fewer than 24 hours since her doctor had tied the last stitch after replacing her knee, and nurses were ushering her out of bed, chattering something about "boot camp."

-The next thing she knew, the retired computer programmer from Englewood was standing amid fellow patients, who also had recently become one of the more than 580,000 Americans to undergo knee-replacement surgery every year, with music playing and physical and occupational therapists vowing to whip them back into shape.
+The next thing she knew, the retired computer programmer from Englewood was standing among fellow patients, who also had recently joined the more than 580,000 Americans to undergo knee-replacement surgery every year, with music playing and physical and occupational therapists vowing to whip them back into shape.

 Swedish Total Joint Boot Camp